briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-filed a consolidated federal income tax return for a taxable year shall file a consolidated tax return for that taxable year if the Tax Commissioner determines, by a preponderance of the evidence, that intercompany transactions have not been conducted at arm’s length and that there has been a distortive shifting of income or expenses with regard to allocation of net profits to a municipal corporation.
+filed a consolidated federal income tax return for a taxable year shall file a consolidated tax return for that taxable year if the Tax Commissioner determines, by a preponderance of the evidence, that intercompany transactions have not been conducted at arm's length and that there has been a distortive shifting of income or expenses with regard to allocation of net profits to a municipal corporation.
 A taxpayer that is required to file a consolidated tax return for a taxable year shall file a consolidated tax return for all